kpete2017/Hackathon/README.md

 In order to get the post request all you need to provide is a location and date parameter.
-If you pass in a post request to http://localhost:3000/sunrises?location=Tokyo&date=2020-06-09 you will recieve the json data
+If you pass in a post request to http://localhost:3000/sunrises?location=Tokyo&date=2020-06-09 you will recieve the json data:

 {
     "results": {
         "sunrise": "7:24:35 PM",